stedplay/docker-sonarqube/README.md

 ### Install sonar-scanner

-Install sonar-scanner into host OS to analyze the project. (* sonar-scanner need to install JavaVM on the system.)
+Install sonar-scanner into host OS to analyze the project. (* sonar-scanner need to install JavaVM on the system.)

 For MacOS, use homebrew.